agriculturegovau/agds-next/.changeset/lovely-phones-grow.md

 '@ag.ds-next/react': patch
 ---

-icon: Added `ChevronUpDownIcon`
+icon: Added `ArrowUpDownIcon`

-icon: Deprecated ChevronsUpDownIcon
+icon: Deprecated `ChevronsUpDownIcon`, use `ArrowUpDownIcon` instead.
+This will be removed in the next major version.

-table: Updated icons in TableHeaderSortable
+table: Updated icons in `TableHeaderSortable`